space307/pure-index/website/src/content/docs/intro/js-api.md

 ## collectUsages

-This function allows you to collect all usages of the package in different repositories.
+This function allows you to collect all package usage in different repositories.

 ### Formulae